South Carolina Football Hall of Fame: Inductees

 The inductees of the South Carolina Football Hall of Fame's 2021 class include: Jeff Bostic, Peter Boulware, Dwayne Harper, Chester McGlockton, and Rick Sanford.

+The 2022 inductees were Brad Edwards, Joe Bostic, John Gilliam, Mike Ayers, and Stanford Jennings.

+Ben Coates, Harold Green, Jimmy Satterfield, Stump Mitchell and Terry Allen entered the hall of fame for 2023.

+Troy Brown, Jim Carlen, Buddy Pough, Duce Staley and Jim Stuckey were chosen for 2024.

 Awards

 The South Carolina Football Hall of Fame has only awarded three individuals with the Bridge Builder Excellence Award.
 The first to receive the award was Javarius Youmans in 2020, the second being Nehemiah "Nemo" Squire in 2021, and the most recent being Davion Joyner.

 The South Carolina Football Hall of Fame has given out the Humanitarian of the Year award a total of 7 times.
 The winners of the award are Paul Kennemore (2014), Dal Shealy (2015), Joe Moglia (2016), Mike Brown (2017), Ramon Robinson (2018), Harold White (2019), and Sam Wyche (2020).